zaidh98/image-classifier/README.md

 ## Contents

-- `Image Classifier.ipynb`: The Jupyter Notebook containing the code for the image classification project.
+- `image_classifier.ipynb`: The Jupyter Notebook containing the code for the image classification project.
 - `Monet.jpg`: Sample image of Claude Monet's artwork.
 - `Picasso.jpg`: Sample image of Pablo Picasso's artwork.
 - `picasso_or_monet/`: Directory containing additional images for classification.